stoffee/csp-k8s-hcp/README.md

    * Troubleshooting
    * etc.
    <br /><br />
-   Various combinations are tested together.
+   Various combinations are "composed" and tested together.

+6. Several ways are available to <a href="#DeployTF">run the terraform program</a>.

+   6a.
+Run <tt>terraform plan</tt> and <tt>terraform apply</tt> commands on a stand-alone laptop to create a state file locally on the laptop.

-6. <a href="#DeployTF">Run the terraform program</a> (<tt>terraform plan</tt> and <tt>terraform apply</tt>).
-A sample automated CI (Continuous Integration) workflow is provided to automatically include <a href="#ScanTF">verification of Terraform code</a>.
+   6b.
+Define git hooks to automatically invoke automated CI (Continuous Integration) workflow, which is recommended because this  automatically include <a href="#ScanTF">verification of Terraform code</a>.
 Several tools scan Terraform HCL code to identify vulnerabilities: tfsec, Trivey, Checkov, Snyk, etc. These use rules defined by vendors.
-Custom HCP Sentinel or OPA rules can be defined (such as to ensure that tags have been defined in all HCL for accurate project billing).

    The automation can optionally include automatic generation of diagrams from HCL or resource created in the cloud.

+   6c.
+Runs can be initiated using the HCP (HarshiCorp Platform) GUI, which enables Custom HCP Sentinel or OPA rules can be defined (such as to ensure that tags have been defined in all HCL for accurate project billing).

-   A sample application with a UI (such as HashiCups) is used to show how to replace static (unsecure long-term) passwords with dynamically created ones for use during a short window of time.
+   Instantiated can be a sample application with a UI (such as HashiCups) is used to show how to replace static (unsecure long-term) passwords with dynamically created ones for use during a short window of time.
 We show how to arrange for PostgreSQL database to create temporary database credentials for distribution using HashiCorp's unique "AppRole" authentication method from a Vault one-time access Cubbyhole.

    Output from runs include the Vault service URL and credential token.